 Welcome back!
 We’ve made some changes.

-Starting Monday, July 20, 2020, all Scott County Library locations will reopen to offer limited Express Services.
-Customers may visit libraries to pick up holds and browse materials, with some limitations.
+All Scott County Library locations are open.
 Click on the tabs below to see answers to Frequently Asked Questions about library services.

 We will update this page as new information is available.
 In the meantime, important public health information and the status of other Scott County services can be found here.